-- (a) if an extraordinary resolution of shareholders of the Company to that effect is passed; or on the date stated in any agreement by the FCA in response to a request from the ACD for the winding up of the Company; or - (b) on the date stated in any agreement by the FCA in response to a request from the ACD for the winding up of the Company; - (c) when the period (if any) fixed for the duration of the Company by the instrument of incorporation expires or any event occurs for which the instrument of incorporation provides that the Company is to be wound up; or - (d) on the effective date of a duly approved scheme of arrangement which is to result in the Company (or if an umbrella, the sub-funds) ceasing to hold any Scheme Property; or - (e) in the case of a company that is an umbrella on the date which all its sub-funds that fall within paragraph (d) above or have otherwise ceased to hold any Scheme Property notwithstanding that the Company may have assets and liabilities that are not attributable to any particular sub-fund. - 2.13 If any of the events set out in paragraph 2.12.1 above occur, the FCA Rules concerning pricing and dealing and investment and borrowing powers will cease to apply.
+- (a) if an extraordinary resolution of Shareholders of the Company to that effect is passed; or on the date stated in any agreement by the FCA in response to a request from the ACD for the winding up of the Company; or - (b) on the date stated in any agreement by the FCA in response to a request from the ACD for the winding up of the Company; - (c) when the period (if any) fixed for the duration of the Company by the instrument of incorporation expires or any event occurs for which the instrument of incorporation provides that the Company is to be wound up; or - (d) on the effective date of a duly approved scheme of arrangement which is to result in the Company ceasing to hold any Scheme Property. - 2.13 If any of the events set out in paragraph 2.12.1 above occur, the FCA Rules concerning pricing and dealing and investment and borrowing powers will cease to apply.
 The Company must cease to issue, cancel, sell or redeem shares except in respect of final calculation under COLL 7.3.7(R).

 The ACD must, as soon as practicable after winding up has commenced, cause the Scheme Property to be realised and the liabilities to be met out of the proceeds.
-Provided that there are sufficient liquid funds available after making provision for the expenses of winding up and the discharge of the liabilities of the Company the ACD may arrange for interim distribution(s) to be made to shareholders.
-When all liabilities have been met, the balance (net of a provision for any further expenses) will be distributed to shareholders.
+Provided that there are sufficient liquid funds available after making provision for the expenses of winding up and the discharge of the liabilities of the Company the ACD may arrange for interim distribution(s) to be made to Shareholders.
+When all liabilities have been met, the balance (net of a provision for any further expenses) will be distributed to Shareholders.